phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Verify if that & libdrm update works with lightdm.
 It [does not](https://github.com/canonical/lightdm/issues/267).

-* Support different output scale & transformations
+* [done] Support different output scale & transformations
   * [done] Add a style file that has dimensions suitably for a Hi-Res screen (eg. Retina) ([#99](https://github.com/phkaeser/wlmaker/issues/99))
   * [done] Scale icons to tile size.
   * [done] Add option to specify an output transformation ([#97](https://github.com/phkaeser/wlmaker/issues/87)).
 Note: Will not work well in X11 window mode.